darktable-org/dtdocs/content/contributing/translating.md

 # Workflow using hosted Weblate

-1. Source files (`content/*.md`) are updated through pull pequests (see [workflow](workflow.md))
+1. Source files (`content/*.md`) are updated through pull requests (see [workflow](workflow.md))
-2. PO and POT Files are generated with `generate-translations.sh --no-translations` (more on `generate-translations.sh` below)
+2. PO and POT files are generated with `generate-translations.sh --no-translations` (more on `generate-translations.sh` below)
 3. Those POT and PO files are ingested into weblate
-4. Tanslations happen on weblate, this internally generates PO files for each language
+4. Translations happen on weblate, this internally generates PO files for each language
 5. The new PO files are commited from weblate to dtdocs repository (through pull request)
-6. Translated .md Files are generated from those PO Files upon deployment at [docs.darktable.org](https://docs.darktable.org).
-This step is disabled for the auto-build [github-pages](https://darktable-org.github.io/dtdocs/)).
+6. Translated .md files are generated from those PO files upon deployment at [docs.darktable.org](https://docs.darktable.org).
+This step is disabled for the auto-build [github-pages](https://darktable-org.github.io/dtdocs/).

 # Local workflow through `wlc`
 ## Make a new branch in git